 - Sharing the house of other persons due to loss of housing, economic hardship or a similar reason, called “doubled up”

 - Living in motels, hotels, trailer parks or campgrounds to due lack of alternative adequate

 - Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings

 Richland One School District will work with students defined as homeless to remove barriers that may prevent them from receiving education services.
-Anyone who feels their child may qualify as homeless should contact Ms. Brown at 803-404-0566 to assist with providing services.
+Anyone who feels their child or a family member may qualify as homeless should contact Deborah Carlson - Boone at 803-231-6914 to assist with providing services.